Unit 4 - Practice Quiz

 41 The concept of 'Pay for Performance' is most closely aligned with which motivational theory?

-A. Theory X
+A. Herzberg's Two-Factor Theory

 B. Maslow's Hierarchy of Needs

-C. Vroom's Expectancy Theory
+D. Vroom's Expectancy Theory

 42 Identify the quantitative method used in Potential Appraisal involving psychological tests and management games.